General FAQs

 How do I apply for a grant from the Medina Foundation?

 All requests must be received through our E-Grant System.
-Please see the Overview & Guidelines section for Eligibility Quiz and information on how to apply.
-For more detailed information, read the Application Process.
+The Overview & Guidelines section has an Eligibility Quiz and information on how to apply.
+More detailed instructions can be found in the Application Process, and you can always contact us for more information.

 What is the application review process?

-If you submit a full application, Medina Foundation staff will carefully review it and will request a site visit.
+If invited, we will review your full application, then request a site visit (or phone call) with the Executive Director of the organization.
 After the site visit, the trustees meet to make grant decisions.

-A grant decision typically is made within four months after the receipt of a complete application.
+A final grant decision is typically made within 2-4 months after the receipt of a complete application (depending on the timing of our trustee meetings and the volume of requests received).

 If my organization has received a grant from the Medina Foundation in the past, do I still need to submit a letter of inquiry?

 Yes.
-Our current process is that all requests begin with an LOI.
-The LOI is a short form with basic information (Organization General Purpose; Project Description; etc.) - If selected to submit a full application, this information is carried over to the application.
+All applications start with an LOI.
+The LOI is a short form with basic information (Organization General Purpose; Project Description; etc.).
+If selected to submit a full application, this information is carried over to the application.
+You can cut and paste any information from previous requests that is still applicable.
+Typically, LOIs from previous grantees will be invited to submit a full application, although there may be exceptions to this.
+Please contact your Program Officer if you have any questions.

 Are there application deadlines?

-No. Trustees meet frequently throughout the year and consider completed applications in the order they were received.
+No. Trustees typically meet every other month and consider completed applications in the order they were received.
 LOIs are also reviewed in the order they are received.

-However, we do ask that organizations who are invited to apply (after LOI submission) submit the application within one year of the invitation date, to ensure information is still relevant and up to date.
-If your organization does not submit the application after one year, the application draft will be marked "abandoned."
+We do ask that organizations who are invited to apply (after LOI submission) submit the application within one year of the invitation date, to ensure information is still relevant and up to date.
+If your organization does not submit the application after one year, you may submit a new LOI any time to restart the process.

-Important: If you are ever unsure of your LOI or application status, please contact us.
+If you are ever unsure of your LOI or application status, please contact us.
 We do our best to make sure all important communications are received by applicants, but it is possible for an organization to miss an email or letter.
+Please add

 Do you have a preference for the types of grants you award?

-The Foundation funds general operating expenses, program costs, capital requests and start-up projects.
-No one type of support is given priority.
+The Foundation funds general operating expenses, program costs, capital requests, and start-up projects.
+No one type of support is given priority, but the majority of our funding tends to go towards general operating support since that is so important.
 We rely on each organization to let us know their greatest area of need.
-The Trustees give preference to requests that meet critical needs, employ innovative and effective approaches, fill a unique niche in their community and have a diverse funding base.
+The Trustees give preference to requests that meet critical needs, are directed by the voices of those being served, employ innovative and effective approaches, fill a unique niche in their community, and have a diverse funding base.

 What is an average grant size?